 professional staff.
 In some part it is

 also due to the current recognition of its clinical education program and

 related research.
 We have had several

 students receive national scholarships and awards.
 Many athletic trainers who have attended or

-perhaps less prominent profiles, have made a collective good impression in the
+with perhaps less prominent profiles, have made a collective good impression in

 Is your program accredited?

 Yes.
 The Ball State University Athletic Training

 Program was one of the first educational programs to receive National Athletic

 Trainers’ Association (NATA) approval as an undergraduate minor in 1971.
 The